 When the Regular Baptist Churches of BC joined the Fellowship in 1965 their mission board merged with the Fellowship’s Foreign Missions Board and adopted their mission field of Japan.
 This increased the initial mission’s force of the Fellowship from four to seven couples.

 In 1968 the fields of Colombia and Hong Kong were opened up as missionaries from Fellowship churches were either serving on these fields with other missions or looking to serve on these fields and desired to serve under the Fellowship’s Foreign Missions Board.
 In 1967 with doors closing to missionaries in India, God opened the door for the first Fellowship missionary to be sent to Pakistan.
 Japan, Colombia and Pakistan continue to be key countries for the Fellowship.
 Before too long, Belgium, France, Italy, Spain, Venezuela, Kenya, and Turkey became new fields for the mission.
-More recently Chile, Lebanon, Indonesia, Cambodia, Honduras, Poland and Bulgaria have been countries that have received long-term Fellowship Missionaries.
+More recently Chile, Lebanon, Indonesia, Cambodia, Honduras, Poland, Bulgaria, Québec, D.R.
+Congo, Philippines, Madagascar and the Dominican Republic have been countries that have received long-term Fellowship missionaries.

 In the late 1980s the name of the mission was officially changed to FEBInternational.
 In 2009 the mission was integrated into the National Fellowship structure and became Fellowship International.
 It is now the missions department for our Fellowship Baptist Churches in Canada.